 Should a pupil be found to be using their phone inappropriately, the school reserves the right to withdraw this privilege and they will no longer be able to bring a phone into school.
-We ask that parents should talk to their children about the appropriate use of text messages as they can often be used to bully pupils.
+We ask that parents should talk to their children about the appropriate use of text messages and social media as they can often be used to bully and intimidate pupils.